SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-08-lessons-covid.md

 Now, I've worked with several Greek reserach scientists and doctors.
 They were, to a fault, extremely competent, reliable, and funny.
 I really liked them.
 But this news&hellip; I just don't know _what_ to think:
-- On the one hand, people stupidly spending good money on a bribe for a fake vaccine card is regrettably&hellip; well, not exactly _understandable_, but at least familiar.
+- On the one hand: people stupidly spending good money on a bribe for a fake vaccine card is regrettably&hellip; well, not exactly _understandable_, but at least familiar.
-- This puts the doctors and nurses doing the vaccinating in an interesting 3-way bind:
+- On the other hand: this puts the doctors and nurses doing the vaccinating in an interesting and frustrating 3-way bind:
   - If they outright refuse the bribe, then something annoying happens where they probably have to call the cops.
 Nobody wants cops in their clinic.
+Plus, cops probably shut the place down for the rest of the day, depriving other people of their vaccinations.
+    So nothing good happens down that path (aside from discouraging bribery, which I admit is important!).
-  - If they take the bribe and give the water, they've just practiced corrupt medicine and damaged public health and likely the health of their patient.
+  - If they take the bribe and give the water sham vaccination, they've just practiced _corrupt_ medicine and damaged public health and likely the health of their patient.
 No bribe is worth that.
-  - If they take the bribe and vaccinate anyway, they've practiced bad medicine by administering treatment without consent.
+  - If they take the bribe and vaccinate for real anyway, they've practiced _bad_ medicine by administering treatment without proper consent.
 The patient could later sue them (though only by admitting they had attempted bribery, so _that's_ unlikely).

-The last course avoids cops in the clinic, doesn't damage public health, and only causes legal exposure to somebody attempting to sue them for unsuccessful bribery.
+The last course avoids cops in the clinic, doesn't damage public health, and only causes legal exposure to somebody attempting to sue them for not honoring illegal bribery.
 So apparently that's the way out: take the bribe, and vax 'em anyway.
 In some ways, everybody gets what they deserve: a small bonus for the medical folk, and a vaccine for the deluded patient.
-It's just&hellip; lacking in _consent_ that bugs me.
+It's just&hellip; _lacking in consent_ that bugs me.

-I just don't know how I feel about this.
+I just don't know how to feel about this.
 I both want to laugh and cry, simultaneously.

 I honestly don't know what I would do in that situation.
 What would you do?